Traditional Wooden Snowshoes: Shapes, Designs, and Names

 A Bearpaw snowshoe, using the strictest sense of the term:

-At some point in the past, the scope of the term Bearpaw expanded.
-It has now come to include all tailless wood frame snowshoes.
-In past times, most snowshoes currently marketed as Bearpaws would have been Elbows.
+At some point in the past, the scope of the term Bearpaw expanded, and it has now come to include all tailless wood frame snowshoes.
+Previously, most snowshoes currently marketed as Bearpaws would have been Elbows.

 Bearpaw snowshoe manufacturers include: